 Unpasteurized raw honey has been linked to health benefits, mainly when applied topically to heal wounds and treat bacterial infections.
 Raw honey has also been shown to benefit the gastrointestinal tract when diluted.

 When honey is compared to table sugar and high-fructose corn syrup, the results are mixed.
 For diabetics, honey may provide marginal benefits.
-While other studies show that the body processes all three sweeteners in essentially the same way.
+At the same time, other studies show that the body processes all three sweeteners in essentially the same way.

 Consuming too much honey can contribute to the many disorders and diseases related to high-sugar diets.